ThinkLoveShare/sources/content/travels/new_york_03_to_06.en.md

 <img class="img_big" src="/travels/new_york_03_to_06/monster_out.jpg", alt="monster_out">
 <img class="img_big" src="/travels/new_york_03_to_06/monster_in.jpg", alt="monster_in">

 Then we took a break to go to a Korean SPA.
-We were a bit sick because of the weather, so the warmth was more than welcome.
+We were (well, mainly I was) a bit sick because of the weather, so the warmth was more than welcome.
 The view we had on New-York while in the extra hot swimming pool was super nice, but we were really shocked to realize that most of the folks in here were only posing and taking pictures.
 I mean, we took a bunch of pics for the memories, but some stayed for hours just taking the same picture over and over of themselves in the same pose, they seemed to not even care about the pool / sight, just the social-media fame, and it was...
 Strange...

 <img class="img_big" src="/travels/new_york_03_to_06/spa_her.jpg", alt="spa_her">
 <img class="img_big" src="/travels/new_york_03_to_06/spa_him.jpg", alt="spa_him">